Latest ABPANC-CPAN Practice Tests

 Explanation: Intravenous fluid administration is an example of a pharmacological intervention commonly used during anesthesia.
 It involves the administration of fluids, such as crystalloids or colloids, to maintain adequate hydration and support hemodynamic stability.
 The other options (deep breathing exercises, physical therapy, and therapeutic touch) are non- pharmacological interventions.

-always be achievable, it is essential to provide effective pain relief that allows patients to remain comfortable and functional.
+Explanation: The primary goal of acute and chronic pain assessment and management in the post-anesthesia care unit (PACU) is the minimization of pain intensity to a tolerable level.
+While complete elimination of pain may not always be achievable, it is essential to provide effective pain relief that allows patients to remain comfortable and functional.
 Pharmacological interventions, along with non-pharmacological strategies, should be implemented based on individual patient needs and preferences.

 Question: 24